 After years of trying not to get pregnant, you might think all it takes is one night without a condom, and poof — you're with child.
 But it's not always that easy.
 If you notice a few signs of being fertile, the process might be smoother.
 But for others, it may be more difficult.

 So what can make one person more fertile than another?
 "Certainly genetics have a lot to do with diagnoses like premature ovarian insufficiency, polycystic ovary syndrome, endometriosis, and hyperprolactinemia," Debra Gerson, L. Ac., Dipl.
 OM, FABORM, a women's health and fertility expert, tells Bustle, speaking about health risks that affect fertility.
 "However, we are seeing more lifestyle and environmental influences on fertility ... [such as] poor lifestyles with too little sleep and too much caffeine."

 Nutritional deficiencies can play a role, Gerson says, as well as any sexually transmitted infections (STIs) you might have or once had.
 For example chlamydia, which is a common STI caused by bacteria, can sometimes lead to fallopian tube blockage, which could make natural conception difficult.

 So if you want to have a baby but are having trouble conceiving, speak with a doctor.
 "Even though a woman may appear to be super fertile, we recommend being evaluated after one year of unprotected intercourse in women under the age of 35, and six months in women over 35," Gerson says.
-(And see if your partner can be get checked, too.)
-Again, there's no one predictor of fertility, but there may be a few signs, like that ones list below, that may mean the path to a baby relatively easier.
+(And see if your partner can be checked, too.)
+Again, there's no one predictor of fertility, but there may be a few signs, like that ones list below, that the path to a baby will be relatively easier.

 1. You Have The Most Predictable Period On The Planet